-- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process; - All concerns are reported via the CPOMS electronic system.
-If there is someone who does not have a login for CPOMS has a disclosure or concern they are asked to record on pink form paper copy in the staff room and it is scanned in to the child's record. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.
+- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process - All concerns to be logged on CPOMs via own login.
+Midday Staff to complete a pink form recording concern to then be scanned in to CPOMS to ensure consistency of records and chronolgy - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child

+- Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report if recorded on paper giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved if on paper form and on the system once alerted. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

-Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
-Parents are contact by phone firstly if no reason has been given and then followed up by email if no response from the phone.
-We then follow the child missing in education recording form as per Bucks guidance.
+Through our Attendance Policy, we have a robust system for monitoring attendance which is in line with the latest national attendance guidance, and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+We involve the local authority attendance team at appropriate stages.
+Contact is made with the family via phone call and followed up with an email to find out cause for absence.
+A form is then used as recommended by Bucks Missing in Education if the absence if prolonged and no notification.

 All children attending our school are required to have a minimum of two identified emergency contacts.
 Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
-Any absence of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.
+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.